Andreansx/Networking-lab/README.md

 ---

-## 🛠️ Current Focus Areas
+## 🛠️ Current Focus Areas of this repository

-- OSPF and BGP routing experiments
+- Documentiation of latest configuration of the devices
-- VLAN segmentation and inter-VLAN routing
+- Providing links to standalone repositories dedicated to specific scenarios
-- Redundancy and failover simulations
+- Storing backups of the configurations in case of a failure
-- Home data center principles (virtualization, backups, monitoring)
+- Potentially storing notes I take